qmk/qmk_firmware/docs/feature_space_cadet_shift.md

 ## Configuration

 By default Space Cadet assumes a US ANSI layout, but if your layout uses different keys for parentheses, you can redefine them in your `config.h`.
-You can also disable the rollover, allowing you to use the opposite modifer key to cancel the Space Cadet state in the event of an erroneous press, instead of emitting a pair of parentheses when the keys are released.
+You can also disable the rollover, allowing you to use the opposite modifier key to cancel the Space Cadet state in the event of an erroneous press, instead of emitting a pair of parentheses when the keys are released.
 Also, by default, the Space Cadet applies modifiers LSPO_MOD and RSPC_MOD to keys defined by LSPO_KEY and RSPC_KEY.
 You can override this behavior by redefining those variables in your `config.h`.
 You can also prevent the Space Cadet to apply a modifier by defining DISABLE_SPACE_CADET_MODIFIER in your `config.h`.

 |Define                        |Default      |Description                                                                     |